Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/README.md

 - .encoded() //how a computer reads the file

 ### For Information
-Short List of Required Minum Library Functions
+Short List of Required Minim Library Functions
 - .play() //Parameter is start of file in milliseconds, null is beginning of file
 - .isPlaying() //Boolean
 - .loop() //Parameter is number of repeats, then song plays one last time, null is infinite